rage/programming-23/data/part-9/1-objects-and-references.md

         return self.helper
 ```

-When a variable is declared with the `self` keyword, it becomes an attribute of the object.
+When a variable is declared with the `self` parameter name, it becomes an attribute of the object.
 This means that the variable will exist also after the method declaring it has finished its execution.
 In the example above this is quite unnecessary, as the helper variables are meant to be used only within the method `longest_word(self)`.
-So, declaring helper variables with the `self` keyword is not a very good idea.
+So, declaring helper variables with the `self` parameter name is not a very good idea.

-Besides causing variables to exist beyond their "expiration date", using the `self` keyword to create new attributes where they aren't necessary can cause difficult bugs in your code.
+Besides causing variables to exist beyond their "expiration date", using `self` to create new attributes where they aren't necessary can cause difficult bugs in your code.
 Especially generically named attributes such as `self.helper`, which are then used in various different methods, can cause unexpected behaviour which is hard to trace.

 For example, if a helper variable is assigned an initial value in the constructor, but the variable is then used in an unrelated context in a method, the results can be problematic: